 Guests may not perform or pose for pictures for other guests for remunerations of any kind, including tips.

-Bows are not permitted except may be transported, by competitors, unstrung, to and from festival events, such as the longbow competition.
+Bows are not permitted unless transported, by competitors, unstrung, to and from festival events, such as the longbow competition.

 Costumes and attire must be family-friendly and may not be offensive, obstructive, violent or otherwise objectionable.